maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 > "Continually surprised by just how powerful and effective using AI to code can be from each workshop.
 Can't wait for the next one."

-## Looking Forward: Orchestrated Development
+## Looking forward: orchestrated development

 The `TICKETS.md` innovation reveals how effective team AI coordination can emerge organically from well-structured constraints.
 Rather than complex orchestration frameworks, simple shared documentation patterns enabled effective parallel development.